lishanisrikaran/credit-risk-classification/Report.md

 3) Validating
 The remainder of the lending data which was split into the test set was then used to help validate the model to see how well the model is able to predict the loan status of loans which were unfamilar to it.
 The evaluation of this is outlined in the results section below.
 4) Predicting
-After the results evaluation and further piloting has concluded, the model will have been validated and can be used to predict the loan status of a loan accuractly.
+After the results evaluation and further piloting has concluded, the model will have been validated and can be used to predict the loan status of a loan accurately.

 As previosuly mentioned, during the first model, the target variables were unbalanced.
 Therefore, the same steps were applied to the second model but with with one additional step during preprocessing.
 The training data used was resampled using a random over sampler model which balanced out the class observations.